Telephone charges are indirect expenses for a business.

 Your Questions and Our Solutions

-Is telephone charges debit or Credit?
+Are telephone charges debit or Credit?

 Is the telephone an asset or expense?

 The Monthly Telephone charges are expenses.
 However, if any costs are incurred as a refundable deposit, it will qualify as an asset.
 The point that needs attention here is the classification of such deposits.
-If the refund period is less than 12 months, then it can be part of the current asset; otherwise, it’s a non-current asset.
+If the refund period is less than 12 months, it can be part of the current asset; otherwise, it’s a non-current asset.

-Telephone bill received but not paid journal entry
+Telephone bill received but not paid, journal entry

-Paid telephone bill debit or Credit
+Does the telephone bill fall under debit or credit?

 The telephone bill will be debited in the journal entry.